 Brooklyn-based guitarist, composer, and producer Kyle Sanna works in a variety of musical idioms and, most often, in the spaces between them.
 Kyle Sanna has performed with many of today’s virtuosos, including multiple Grammy Award-winning artists Yo-Yo Ma, Edgar Meyer, and Chris Thile, as well as with some of the greatest living interpreters of Irish music including Kevin Burke and Martin Hayes, and with many members of New York’s improvised music scene.

-Kyle is an instrumentalist and creative collaborator with Matt Kanelos, Sarah Alden, Kinan Azmeh’s CityBand, Uri Sharlin’s DogCat Ensemble, Marika Hughes & Bottom Heavy, Dana Lyn & Kyle Sanna, Peter Apfelbaum’s Sparkler, Ground Patrol, We the Gleaners, Sky White Tiger, Jihae, Caitlin Warbelow’s Prankhorn, and Instant Hits.
+Kyle Sanna is an instrumentalist and creative collaborator with Sarah Alden, Kinan Azmeh’s CityBand, Uri Sharlin’s DogCat Ensemble, Marika Hughes & Bottom Heavy, Dana Lyn & Kyle Sanna, Peter Apfelbaum’s Sparkler, Ground Patrol, Matt Kanelos, We the Gleaners, Sky White Tiger, Jihae, and Caitlin Warbelow’s Prankhorn.

 Kyle Sanna composes for both live performance and recorded media.
 He has received commissions from Beta Collide, Brooklyn Rider, the Knights, flutist Alex Sopp, and singer Danielle Birrittella.
 Festival acceptances include the International Symposium on Electronic Art (Sydney), the Irish Sound, Science, and Technology Convocation (Dublin), The Oregon Bach Festival, and Art Basel Miami Beach.
 Kyle participated as both composer and performer in Carnegie Hall’s Porous Borders of Music Workshop with bass virtuoso Edgar Meyer.
 He is a Meet the Composer grant recipient and was a Finalist in the Turner Classic Movies’ Young Film Composers Competition.
 His first video work, “LULLABY”, made him a finalist in the Fresh Minds Festival at Texas A&M University.

 Kyle Sanna, video and electric piano, Matt Kanelos, piano and organ, Rich Stein, percussion, Marika Hughes, cello, Text from Walt Whitman’s “Leaves of Grass”, 2013

 Kyle Sanna’s fluency with a variety of music-making tools and styles, from synthesizers to folk and from orchestral scoring to drum programming, and his relationships with musicians and studios in New York City have made Kyle a valuable producer for a wide range of projects.
 He is currently producing or co-producing albums for Ilusha Tsinadze, Caitlin Warbelow’s Prankhorn, Mathias Künzli, and Sarah Alden.